ploperations/ploperations-consul_data/README.md

 }
 ```

-_Note_: the tempalte resides at `mymodule/files/my-service.conf.epp` as opposed
+_Note_: the template resides at `mymodule/files/my-service.conf.epp` as opposed
 to in the `templates` directory.

 In this example, you could have a template that used values found in the hash